raditotev/my-portfolio/README.md

 ### About

-Short info about myself.
+Short info about me.
 Stacks I've been working with, interests and hobbies.

 ### Portfolio